codethesaurus/docs/docs/contributing.md

 1. First, fork the repo so you have your own copy of it
 2. Create a new branch.
 You can name it whatever you want, but I'd recommend something descriptive, like `issue-123-fix-string-exception`
 3. Make your changes!
 I suggest committing early and often.
 4. Make sure you test the changes on your own computer.
-See the Install section of the docs for directions on how to run it.
+See the Installation section of the docs for directions on how to run it.
 5. If you test the changes and they work reliably, then [create a new pull request](https://github.com/codethesaurus/codethesaur.us/compare).
 The template should walk you through all the information you need to include.
 If you don't fill it out, the issue may be closed for being invalid or spam.
 6. GitHub Actions will run to test the changes and to validate data files.
 If you have contributed before, it should spin up a review deploy automatically.
 7. If any of the GitHub Actions fail, click on the details link next to it to see what went wrong.
 You will have to make changes for it to pass before your code can get merged in.